Parisine

-Parisine is a typeface created by Jean-François Porchez.
-Distributed by Typofonderie.
+Parisine is a typeface that was created by Jean-François Porchez and is distributed by Typofonderie.

-It is used in Paris Métro, tramways, buses and RER parts operated by the RATP Group in Île-de-France.
-Starting in 2015, the Osaka City Subway in Japan adopted Parisine as the Latin-character component of its new signage system, which is gradually being introduced throughout its network.
+The typeface is used in Paris Métro, tramways and buses and the parts of RER parts that are operated by the RATP Group in Île-de-France.
+In 2015, the Osaka City Subway in Japan adopted Parisine as the Latin-character component of its new signage system, which is gradually being introduced throughout its network.

 Parisine

-It was originally developed in 1996 as a custom typeface in Bold and Bold Italic developed for the RATP to improve signage legibility and space economy.
-The design was based on the proportions of Helvetica Bold, condensed at 90%.
+The font was originally developed in 1996 as a custom typeface in Bold and Bold Italic developed for the RATP to improve signage legibility and space economy.
+The design was based on the proportions of Helvetica Bold but is condensed at 90%.

-In 1999, the font was extended to a font family for multiple uses like communication material, maps, etc. In 2000, hinted TrueType versions were added for internal corporate use.
+In 1999, the font was extended to a font family for multiple uses like communication material and maps.
+In 2000, hinted TrueType versions were added for internal corporate use.
 The name Parisine is a trademark of the RATP.

 Parisine Std

-It is an OpenType variant of Parisine.
+Parisine Std is an OpenType variant of Parisine.
 A small caps version was produced called Parisine SC, see Parisine PRO for Small Caps.

-OpenType features include ligatures, fractions, ordinals/superior letters and figures, caps figures, oldstyle figures (SC versions only), a tabular figures.
+OpenType features include ligatures, fractions, ordinals/superior letters and figures, caps figures, oldstyle figures (SC versions only) and a tabular figures.

 Parisine PRO

 It is an OpenType variant of Parisine, which further expanded upon Parisine Std.
-Previous version of Parisine PRO was called Parisine PTF.
+A previous version of Parisine PRO was called Parisine PTF.

 Each member of the family is composed of more than 720 glyphs and feature around 26700 kerning pairs.

 OpenType features include small caps, case forms, ligatures, special ligatures, alternates, stylistic sets, caps figures, oldstyle figures, tabular figures, fractions, superscript/subscript, superior/inferior figures, ordinals/superior letters and figures, and ornaments.

 Parisine Plus

-It is a variant with alternate designs.
+Parisine Plus is a variant with alternative designs.
 It includes extra ligatures over the respective classic designs.

 Parisine Plus Std

 Some additional alternates glyphs are included in PostScript Type 1 format.

-OpenType features include ligatures, fractions, ordinals/superior letters and figures, caps figures, oldstyle figures (SC versions only), and tabular figures.
+OpenType features include ligatures, fractions, ordinals/superior letters and figures, caps figures, oldstyle figures (SC versions only) and tabular figures.

 Parisine Plus PRO

-It is an expanded OpenType variant of Parisine Plus Std.
-It was released at the same time as Parisine.
-Previous version of Parisine Plus PRO was called Parisine Plus PTF.
+It is an expanded OpenType variant of Parisine Plus Std that was released at the same time as Parisine.
+A previous version of Parisine Plus PRO was called Parisine Plus PTF.

-Each member of the family is composed of more than 900 glyphs and feature around 40000 kerning pairs.
+Each member of the family is composed of more than 900 glyphs and features around 40000 kerning pairs.

-OpenType features include small caps, case forms, ligatures, special ligatures, alternates, stylistic sets, swashes, caps figures, oldstyle figures, tabular figures, fractions, superscript/subscript, superior/inferior figures, ordinals/superior letters and figures, and ornaments.
+OpenType features include small caps, case forms, ligatures, special ligatures, alternates, stylistic sets, swashes, caps figures, oldstyle figures, tabular figures, fractions, superscript/subscript, superior/inferior figures, ordinals/superior letters and figures and ornaments.